Dr. Marion Christina Rohrleitner

-I received a PhD in English from the University of Notre Dame in August 2007, and joined the UTEP faculty as Assistant Professor the same month.
-I teach courses on twentieth and twenty-first century American literature, Chicana/o, Latina/o, and Caribbean Literature, African Diasporic Literature, and World Literature.
-As an immigrant who grew up near the Austrian-Italian border and as a scholar whose main research interests include Latina/o American literature, gender, and migration, I am excited to now live in the US-Mexico borderlands and work with students whose daily lives are characterized by multiple border crossings.
+After graduating with a PhD in English from The University of Notre Dame, I joined UTEP as Assistant Professor in Fall 2007 and was promoted to Associate Professor in 2013.
+I teach courses on twentieth and twenty-first century American literatures, with special attention to Chicanx and Latinx literatures and cultures, the Caribbean diaspora, literature of the Americas, and world literature.
+As an immigrant who grew up near the Austrian-Italian border and as a scholar whose main research interests include Latinx literatures, translation, affect and queer theory, and the relationship between ethnic American literature, historiography, and visual culture, I am excited to live in the US-Mexico borderlands and work with students whose daily lives are characterized by multiple border crossings.

 My interdisciplinary collection, Dialogues Across Diasporas: Women Writers, Scholars, and Activists of Africana and Latina Descent in Conversation, co-edited with Sarah E. Ryan, was published by Lexington Books in December 2012 (shorturl.at/ghx24).
 Haitian Revolutionary Fictions, co-authored and co-edited with Marlene L. Daut and Gregory Pierrot, is dedicated to the translation and contextualization of French, German, Portuguese, Spanish, English and US-American responses to the Haitian Revolution published between 1787 and 1899 and is forthcoming with the University of Virginia Press in early October 2021.
 I am currently completing Transnational Latinidades, a monograph focused on theorizing and understanding the politics and poetics of translating contemporary Latinx literatures in the European Union.
 Part of this work in progress was published in Symbolism.